lingualdev/lingualdev.github.io/content/blog/introducing-i18n-check/index.md

 description = "Introduction to i18n-check"
 date = 2024-06-18
 tags = ["i18n"]
-summary = "In this post we are introducing i18n-check: a tool that tries to compare your secondary languages to the base language files and report  missing, broken or invalid translation keys."
+summary = "In this post we introduce i18n-check: a tool that tries to compare your secondary languages to the base language files and report  missing, broken or invalid translation keys."
 +++

 ## Introduction